Symptoms of chronic inflammation of the appendix. What is chronic appendicitis and how to treat it? Can appendicitis be chronic?

 In men

-In an adult man, an attack, first of all, is manifested by dull pulling pains in the right side of the abdomen.
-Painful sensations are more felt during movements, coughing, etc. Sometimes there are pains in the right hypochondrium.
+In an adult male, an attack is primarily manifested by dull nagging pain on the right side of the abdomen.
+Painful sensations are felt more when moving, coughing, etc. Sometimes pain occurs in the right hypochondrium.
 Dyspeptic syndrome during exacerbation in men is more pronounced than in women.
-If the patient lies on his right side, the condition may improve, which is a reason to immediately seek medical advice. medical care.
+If the patient lies on his right side, the condition may improve, which is a reason to immediately seek help. medical care.

 Carrying out diagnostics

-Only after a thorough diagnosis, the specialist will make the correct diagnosis.
+Only after a thorough diagnosis will a specialist make the correct diagnosis.

-The doctor can determine the cause of the disease and make a diagnosis only after a thorough diagnosis.
-The specialist collects information about the signs of the disease, complaints, performs palpation and prescribes the necessary tests:
+A doctor can determine the cause of the disease and make a diagnosis only after conducting a thorough diagnosis.
+The specialist collects information about signs of the disease, complaints, performs palpation and prescribes the necessary tests:

 • ultrasonography;